danstn/thorium/README.md

 ### Common

-List local public keys & generate if none
+List local public keys and prompt to generate a new one if none are present

     thorium pubkeys